The Seven Best Multilingual / Translation Plugins for WordPress (2019)

 The best way to translate a WordPress-powered website into multiple languages is to install a multilingual plugin — and, fortunately, there are plenty of excellent options.
 Typically, multilingual plugins fall into two camps:

 - Auto-translate — these plugins rely on online translation services to convert your content into a variety of languages, with translations provided at the click of a button.
-However, no automated language service has fully cracked the nuances of modern language, so the translations are not the most reliable.
+However, no automated language service has fully cracked the nuances of modern language, so the translations are not the most reliable (though they’re a lot better than they were in the past).

 Let’s get started.